Rogaland/jwt-spring-boot/README.md

 The jwt-spring-boot can be configured either by values in the annotation or properties/yml-files.
 If both exists, the properties/yml-file values will always win.

-Encryption can be enabled/disabled in the `@EnableJwt`, it is enabled by default.
+Encryption can be enabled/disabled in the `@EnableJwt`, it is disabled by default.
 If it is enabled the property _'jasypt.encryptor.password'_ must be set.
 If encryption is disabled the JWT string will be returned from `SpringJwtTokenizer.create()`.